 - Lie on your stomach

-- Prop up onto your elbow with feet slightly apart, and toes about hip distance apart with shoulders directly above the elbows
+- Prop yourself up on your elbow with feet slightly apart, toes hip distance apart with shoulders directly above the elbows

-- Aim to straighten your whole body so it’s forming a straight line from the top of your head to the heels.
+- Aim to straighten your whole body, so it’s forming a straight line from the top of your head to your heels.

-- While engaging your core and keeping the straight line (no butt sticking allowed), hold the plank position for 30-second to one full minute.
+- While engaging your core and keeping a straight line (your butt should not stick up in the air), hold the position for 30 seconds to a full minute.

 2. Russian Twists

-The Russian twist is tough and targets a whole bunch of muscles, including the abs, obliques, lower back and the hamstrings as well.
-You could always use a medicine ball or a plate for more challenge and extra resistance.
-There is always room for more with the Russian twist.
+The Russian twist targets a bunch of muscles, including the abs, obliques, lower back and your hamstrings as well.

-- Grab a weight, then lie on your back with upper legs perpendicular to the floor, and knees bents 90-degress.
+- Grab a weight, then lie on your back with your upper legs perpendicular to the floor and your knees bent at a 90-degree angle.

-- Next, hold the weight in front of your body while keeping the back straight.
+- Hold the weight in front of your body while keeping your back straight.

-- Twist your torso as far as you can to the right side, tap the weight on the floor, and then reverse the motion to the other side.
+- Twist your torso as far as you can to the right side, tap the weight on the floor, then reverse your motion to the other side.

-- Hold a pair of dumbbells or a weighted bar straight above your shoulder, with arms straight and elbow locked, feet shoulder width apart and knees slightly bent
+- Hold a pair of dumbbells or a weighted bar above your shoulder, with your arms straight, and your elbow locked, feet shoulder-width apart, and knees slightly bent.

-- While keeping the weight directly overhead, step forward with your right leg into a deep lunge position, bending both your knees
+- While holding the weight directly overhead, step forward with your right leg into a deep lunge position, bending both your knees.

-- Return to the starting position and repeat with left leg.
+- Return to the starting position and repeat on the other side.
 That’s one repetition.

 Do 12 steps on each side to complete one set.